ao/hivemind/README.md

 - **Resource-efficient** - Runs well even on lower-powered hardware
 - **Predictable** - Designed to be stable and behave consistently
 - **Self-contained** - Minimal dependencies means fewer things to break
+- **Secure by default** - Built-in security features protect your workloads

 ### For Developers
 - **Clean codebase** - Well-structured Rust code that's a joy to work with
 - **Modular architecture** - Easy to extend with new features
 - **API-first design** - Build tools and integrations with our comprehensive API
 - **Fast compile-test cycle** - Quick iteration for development
+- **Comprehensive security** - Security features built into the core platform

 ## 📊 Comparison with other platforms